baozgen/hello-world/README.md

 # Welcome to ENTR-451

-This is my awesome week 1 code
+This is my awesome week 1 code ---- any changes?
+Need to share the changes made in Gitpod with GitHub